Print Article

 Checkout Western Develpoment Museum.
 They showcase the History of Transportation in a systematic interesting way.
 The building has four gallery sections: land, water, aviation and rail.
 Unique to the facility including snow planes built by Fuge and a Gypsy Moth built in 1929 and used in the Northwest Territories as well as the first public air ambulance in North America.
 There are many grand automotive specimens including an electric car from 1911 and 1902 Holsman with hard rubber wheels.

 Naturally one of our favorite displays contained rail cars restored and open for boarding.
 Unless there is an organized family event this location is not for young children but it is for those of school age when an adult is willing to act as a guide.
 This is a comfortable place where a time travel recess is possible, it only takes a little imagination.
 An added bonus for young ones is the short line railroad outside the Western Development Museum.
-They are located next to the Trans Canada.
-50 Diefenbaker Dr. 1(306) 693-5989 or www.wdmuseum.sk.ca or swdm@sk.sympatico.ca
+(Trans Canada.
+50 Diefenbaker Dr. 1(306) 693-5989 or www.wdmuseum.sk.ca or swdm@sk.sympatico.ca)

 Discover the Tunnels of Moose Jaw.
 This is an exceptional experience to have with children aged 10 years or older.
 Both tours provide the opportunity to become part of a moving play created from events that occurred in Moose Jaw.
 The “Passage to Fortune” depicts the time frame from 1860 to 1920 and includes an exceptional video of Kim Lee.
 The tour is both fascinating and eerie as it winds through the underground network of rooms and passageways.
 From the burlap factory to the restaurant and the claustrophobic opium den there is a reality pinch that is unforgettable.